caprover/caprover-frontend/README.md

 Run CapRover backend service in debug mode.
 Change `.env.development` to match your backend.
 Then run `npm start`

+We strive to keep CapRover code base consistent.
+This will ensure a high level of consistency and lower maintenance load.

 ## Available Scripts